Monday, December 29, 2025

 Daniel 9:27

-The event in the middle of the Week is understood as the "abomination of desolation" that takes place in the Jewish Temple.
+In the middle of the Week, there is an event that is called the "abomination of desolation" that takes place in the Jewish Temple or "holy place."
 Jesus makes reference to this in the context of His Second Coming, and he says that following that event will be "Great Tribulation."
 Daniel also speaks of this Great Tribulation with reference to "the time of the end."

 Jesus said: 15 ... when you see the 'abomination of desolation,' spoken of by Daniel the prophet, standing in the holy place ...
 21 For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
 22 And unless those days were shortened, no flesh would be saved; but for the elect's sake those days will be shortened.
 Matthew 24:15-22